 Most tours are very structured and everything is planned out for you.
 If you add a few days to the end of the tour, you can be more spontaneous about your time.
 You can decide at the last minute if you want to see a particular sight, wander the streets for hours, sleep in, stay out late, anything you want.
 Sometimes it’s nice to not have a plan and just figure things out as you go.

 Traveling independently gives you a completely different perspective than traveling on a tour does.
 You can interact more with the locals when you’re on your own, you can seek out cafes that are away from the tourist track, and you can explore different neighborhoods.
 There are some places you just can’t get to on a tour, so adding a few days to the end of your tour and spending time on your own will show you a different side of the city.

 It’s totally up to you to decide how many days you want to add to the end of your tour, but I’d recommend at least three days.
 This will give you time to wind down from the tour, and you’ll have a little extra time in the last city.

 If your tour includes flights, talk to them before booking about leaving a few days after the tour is over.
 Even if you have to pay a little extra to fly home on a different day, it will be well worth the money.
 If your tour doesn’t include flights, this will be even easier to arrange.

 You’ll have to arrange your own hotels for a few nights, but this means you get to pick someplace that has what you’re looking for.
-Be sure to read my posts on reading hotel reviews and choosing the right hotel for you.
+Be sure to read my posts on reading hotel reviews, choosing the right hotel for you, and hotel alternatives.